Upper School History

 Knowledge of the past provides students the essential foundation for democratic participation and global citizenship in a rapidly changing and interrelated world.
 Our students graduate with a strong grasp of both US and global history, and the ability to learn independently and see issues from a variety of perspectives, which leads to a clearer understanding of the present.
 While the core skills of analytical reading, writing, debating, and researching are consistently taught, creativity and flexibility in the classroom are also hallmarks of Derryfield’s history department.
 All of these skills combine to enhance individual learning and to develop within each student a love for historical inquiry.

-Histories of Modern Asia and Africa: Confronting Imperialism
+Histories of Modern Asia and Africa: Confronting Imperialism (Year Long)

 Open to: Grade 9

-World History: Riots, Revolutions, and Reforms
+World History: Riots, Revolutions, and Reforms (Year Long)

 Open to: Grade 10

 Modern world history is a story of riots, revolutions and reforms.
 This course explores this history by examining revolutionary events in Europe and Latin America from the 17th through the 20th centuries.
 Beginning with the Enlightenment, it charts how evolving transnational ideas about the meaning of progress dramatically shaped world history.
-Beginning with the overthrow of Louis XVI in the French Revolution and the rise of Toussaint Louverture in Haiti, the course asks students to grapple with the power of ideology as an agent of historical change.
+First charting those ideas with the overthrow of Louis XVI in the French Revolution and the rise of Toussaint Louverture in Haiti, the course asks students to grapple with the power of ideology as an agent of historical change.
 The course pays particular attention to the history of political philosophies and social forces in its discussion of events including the Industrial Revolution, the Bolshevik Revolution, the rise of Nazi Germany, the Cuban Revolution and the Cold War.
 This exploration engages students in close reading of primary sources such as Primo Levi’s Survival in Auschwitz, encouraging reflection on the meaning of historical change for individuals, ordinary and extraordinary, who lived through these events.
 The structure of the course also grants students the space to continue to polish foundational skills such as effective reading, writing, researching and communicating in various modes.
 These skills culminate in a Capstone Project which provides the students the opportunity to explore a world revolution of their own choosing and demonstrate the mastery of their skills one final time.
 Students emerge with a heightened understanding of the ways in which profound revolutionary events have shaped the contemporary world, and with the skills they need to find success as budding historians.

-United States History
+United States History (Year Long)

 Open to: Grades 11 & 12